goldmansachs/obevo/obevo-site/src/site/markdown/db-project-structure.md

 ### Methodology 2) File-per-staticDataGroup (i.e. common static data across a set of tables)

-Some use cases lend themselves towards representing static data not per table, but for a set of tables involving a particular context
+Some use cases lend themselves towards representing static data not per table, but for a set of tables involving a particular context.
+For example, a set of tables that together represent metadata for some application, but the metadata definitions make more sense grouped from the user context and not the table context.

-An example is the DIAT tool from the Reg Ops IT team - adding DIAT views spans across multiple tables with those rows being linked to each other;
-but the rows per DIAT view do not interact with other rows in those tables.
-Hence, it is preferable to keep these separate.

-Hence, your files may make sense to represent like this (taking the same content above, but represent it in the staticDataGroup mode)
+In those cases, your files may make sense to represent like this (taking the same content above, but represent it in the staticDataGroup mode)

 ```
 ### position-view.sql ###